Know how to avoid a tax credit overpayment

 2. Tell HMRC every time your income goes up

-If your income for 2016-17 is no more than £2,500 higher than it was last year, your award shouldn't be affected and you shouldn’t get an overpayment.
+If your income was no more than £2,500 higher than it was last year, your award shouldn't be affected and you shouldn’t get an overpayment.
 But it is always best to let HMRC know if your income is going up, even if it is by less than £2,500, and keep a record of who you spoke to and when.
 This is especially true if, earlier in the year, you told HMRC you were likely to receive less income that you did last year and asked them to pay your tax credits on your estimated income.

 3. Make sure HMRC are up to date with your DLA or PIP award